Bobby Shafto's Gone to Sea: Origins

 The song is said to relate the story of how he broke the heart of Bridget Belasyse of Brancepeth Castle, County Durham, where his brother Thomas was rector, when he married Anne Duncombe of Duncombe Park in Yorkshire.
 Bridget Belasyse is said to have died two weeks after hearing the news.

-Thomas & George Allan, in their illustrated edition of Tyneside Songs and Readings (1891), argued that the "Bobby Shafto" of the song was in fact his son, although his father fits the description of the lyrics better.
-In reality, it is likely that his grandson, Robert Duncombe Shafto, also used the song for electioneering in 1861, with several of the later verses being added around this time.
+Thomas & George Allan, in their illustrated edition of Tyneside Songs and Readings (1891), argued that the "Bobby Shafto" of the song was in fact the MP's son, although the father fits the description in the lyrics better.
+It is likely that the MP's grandson, Robert Duncombe Shafto, also used the song for electioneering in 1861, with several of the later verses being added around this time.